 Voice: Ryan Ormonde

 Costumes and Set Design: Thom Shaw

 Gaffer: Sabrina Corda

 Voice-over recording: Chris Smith (Kluster Sounds, London)

-Clip from live performance between movement and rest, duration 1h, daily 6-7pm Casa Artelor, Timișoara
+Clip from live performance between movement and rest, Medium Bastard Amber, (2021), duration 1h, daily 6-7pm Casa Artelor, Timișoara

 Medium Bastard Amber is a birth name that stands for average intensity, hybrid origins and the coloration present in an LED light filter for the enhancement of the skin’s undertones, with consistent color results from batch to batch.
 It serves as an analogue device that carries out the loud voice of a rhetoric of sentient flesh, a technological bastard with a huge amount of human form around it.